Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Because in the next sentence,

-and raised by his mother and grandmother just outside Stockholm.
+So Raul Gustav Wallenberg was born in August of 1912 and raised by his mother and grandmother just outside Stockholm.

-So I was just trying to do something a little different
+So I was just trying to do something a little different rather than born on this date.

-I was trying to be, you know, raised by his mother and his grandfather,
+I was trying to be, you know, raised by his mother and his grandfather, named after his dad, who died.

 Just before he was born.

-was a diplomat and a Swedish representative to Japan, Turkey, and Bulgaria.
+His paternal grandfather, Gustav Wallenberg, was a diplomat and a Swedish representative to Japan, Turkey and Bulgaria.

-And Gustav would be rather involved in his grandson's life,
+and Gustav would be rather involved in his grandson's life,

 particularly when it came to education and employment.

-After high school, Raoul completed his compulsory eight months
+After high school, Raul completed his compulsory eight months in the Swedish military,

-grandfather sent him to study in Paris.
-It was important to Gustav that his grandson became a
+It was important to Gustav that his grandson became a citizen of the world.

-citizen of the world.
-He wanted to make sure that Raoul learned languages, traveled abroad and had
+He wanted to make sure that Raul learned languages, traveled abroad,

-architecture at the University of Michigan.
+the University of Michigan.

-According to Wikipedia, he used his – sorry, Wikipedia is a website I came across.
+sorry, Wikipedia is a website I came across.

-in other like World War II kind of topics.
+World War II kind of topics.

-It sounds Swedish, doesn't it?
+It sounds Swedish, is it?

 Yeah, maybe.